tsoliangwu0130/imremoval/README.markdown

 ## Requirement

-To install the tool, you need

-* macOS 10.9 or higher.
+To install the tool, you need macOS 10.9 or higher.
-* Intel or PowerPC Macintosh computers.

-## Build your own version
+## Build

 If you want to build the application by your self, please